-In the rapidly evolving field of online education, there is a massive influx of teachers who, trying to fi in the shoes of instructional designers (ID), are trying to implement distance learning for their students.
+In the rapidly evolving field of online education, there is a massive influx of teachers who, attempting to fit in the shoes of instructional designers (ID), are trying to implement distance learning for their students.
 But how can a teacher who does not have the necessary background and experience in designing e-learning programs will be able to develop these programs from scratch to benefit one’s students?
-What are the characteristics that the developed product should have in order for it to be efficient and beneficial?
+What are the characteristics that the developed eLearning product should have in order for it to be efficient and beneficial?

 Key issues when designing e-learning programs

 It is important to note that distance learning programs require thorough planning (Bates, 2005).
 The main elements that the ID should consider are:

 1. Unique characteristics of each user

 Initially, it is imperative to take into account the particular characteristics of the learning community to which each program-course is addressed (Bush & Mott, 2009; Sofos, Costas & Paraschou, 2015).
 A similar position was expressed by Kopper (2006) on the personalization of content, judging that it should be able to adapt according to the preferences, pre-existing knowledge and the needs of the fortune tellers.
 For example, is it worthy to use an excellent product in terms of content if it is aimed at students of a different level than those who will actually take part in it?

 An online learning program should be formulated in such a way that it can be used without problem in different environments by different users, always with due formality in terms of style and language (Kopper, 2006; Ghirardini, 2011).
 Regarding the type of content, it must be written in such a way as to make it clear that the particular characteristics of certain groups such as gender or race are not insulted (Ghirardini, 2011).

 3. Social learning